Programs of the Interfaith Council of Contra Costa County:

 We partner with the Multi-Faith ACTION Network on issues regarding poverty, such as housing, food security, jobs and wages, education, health and racial reconciliation.

 Health and Faith in Action connects with county agencies to promote immunization of impoverished children, with the Interfaith Volunteer Caregivers Program to help elders stay in their homes, and with the local chapter of the Alliance for the Mentally Ill (NAMI).
 We also continue to advocate for professional chaplaincies at county hospitals.
-Retired Rabbi Raphael Asher convenes these conversations.
+This committee has been on hiatus for a little while.
+Contact retired Rabbi Raphael Asher, who convenes these conversations, for more information.

 Program & Education offers opportunities to explore issues critical to our work and the world and connect us with groups such as the Interfaith Center at the Presidio, the United Religions Initiative, the FAITHS Initiative and the Northern California Inter-religious Conference.

-The Singing Messengers, under the direction of Ms. Jackie Wan, sends musical teams into nursing homes across the county, with three separate programs each year.
+The Singing Messengers, under the direction of Ms. Marjorie Musante and a team of leaders, sends musical teams into nursing homes across the county, with three separate programs each year.

-There are now three teams that share their special programs all over the county.
+There are now three teams that share their special programs all over the county throughout three seasons each year.
+Please contact Marjorie for more information, to join, or to schedule a presentation.

 We have a number of congregations in Danville and San Ramon who are leading the way for these events.